A BRIEF HISTORY OF BIRMINGHAM, ENGLAND

 Birmingham University was founded in 1909.
 Birmingham Repertory Theatre was built in 1913.

 In the early 20th century the traditional metalworking industries continued in Birmingham.
-So did more modern ones like bicycle making and tyre making.
+So did more modern ones like bicycle making and tire making.
 Electrical engineering became an important industry in Birmingham at that time.
 However in the late 20th century manufacturing industry in Birmingham went into a steep decline.
 They were eventually replaced by service industries.

 In 1909 the boundaries of Birmingham were extended again to include Quinton.
 In 1911 they were extended yet again.
 This time Handsworth, Aston Manor, Erdington, Yardley, Northfield and Kings Norton were included.
 Between 1919 and 1939 nearly 50,000 council houses were built in Birmingham.
 About 65,000 private houses were also built.